bratsche/wit/README.txt

 To build you currently need Visual Studio 2008.
 If that's a problem, let me know and we'll try to figure out another build system.

+Before building, you need to change one line in Git.cs.
+In the method 'RunProcess' it currently sets the environment $HOME to my home dir in cygwin (\cygwin\home\cody).
+You need to change this to wherever you keep your .gitconfig file.
+For bonus points, figure out how to make this happen automagically. :)

 To install this you need to do: regasm wit.dll gacutil /i wit.dll